Who can install solar panels?

 What does 'competent person' mean?

-A ‘competent person’ is someone who has enough training, experience or knowledge to allow them to do the work safely as well as working with any technical requirements.
+A ‘competent person’ is someone who has enough training, experience or knowledge to allow them to do the work safely while working with any technical requirements.

 Getting planning and building approval

-You might need to get planning and building approval before anything is installed.
+You might need to get planning and building approval before installing anything.